 The Arizona Region has established an Open House Period for players and their parents to visit different clubs in an attempt to decide which club to tryout and join for the 2023 season.
 The Open House Period is a 10-day period prior to the specific age group tryouts.
 Check out our Junior Girls Schedule here.

-During the Open House Period, a club may host a maximum of 3 Open House sessions for each age group which is not more than 3 hours in length - note that the session may be divided into 1.5 hour sessions to accomplish fewer people in the gym at one time due to facility restrictions of COVID 19.
+During the Open House Period, a club may host a maximum of 3 Open House sessions for each age group which is not more than 3 hours in length.
 The club MAY evaluate potential club members by running athletes through skills tests and physical tests, MAY talk to the players and their parents about their club, and MAY let you know about what level you might fit into in their club.

 The club MAY NOT offer verbal, written or implied offers for any player a position on any of their teams.
 Clubs MAY NOT collect any commitment fees or down payments to hold a spot on their team.
 Clubs MAY NOT ask a player for a commitment prior to tryouts and MAY NOT require you to attend more than one Open House session at their club.

 It’s YOUR responsibility to know important rules about the quiet period for high school volleyball players and private lessons during the Open House period.

 Girls on their high school teams are NOT allowed to communicate with clubs or attend any open gyms until the day after their final high school match.
 For some girls, this may mean at the end of high school championships.
 Please double check with your high school coach.